nekoellie/Spring2020SSSOgraphics/README.md

-# Spring2020SSSOgraphics
+# Spring 2020 SSSO on-stream graphics
- These are the onstream graphics used for the SpinShare Speen Open Spring 2020 tournament
+A "small" guide on how to set up the on-stream graphics for your own Spin Rhythm related tournaments!